-15 psychological facts that will blow your mind, Hello, world!
-I hope you all are well and safe.
+15 psychological facts that will blow your mind, Hello, friend!
+I hope you are fine and safe.
 Do you have any idea why we feel tired despite getting enough sleep?
 Do you know why is it so easy to stare at your phone for hours on end?

 Today we are going to discuss 15 psychological facts that will blow your mind.
 But before we get started, if you have not read our previous post then do check that out you will surely like that.
 And now let’s begin with 15 psychological facts,

 In 1999, two social psychologists discovered something about intelligent people.
 Intelligent people rarely think that they are smart and intelligent, and that is why they always keep themselves at a low rank.
 Whereas those who are not smart and intelligent always keep themselves on good rank and consider themselves very smart.

 The dunning-Kruger effect basically proves the old adage ignorance is bliss.

 Let’s say you’re trying to learn how to draw, when you finish your first drawing you’ll probably think you’re great at it.